From Medical Records to Diagnostic Dialogues: A Clinical-Grounded Approach and Dataset for Psychiatric Comorbidity: Limitations

 \section{Limitations}

 PsyCoTalk focuses on four prevalent psychiatric disorders and their comorbidities, which reflects common real-world cases but limits coverage of rarer conditions.
-While we conducted a small-scale English generation experiment, the main dataset remains Chinese, restricting multilingual applicability.
-Nevertheless, our pipeline is extensible and can be scaled to broader disorder coverage and cross-lingual settings in future work.
+This choice is driven by the scarcity of clinically reliable comorbidity data, so we retain only combinations with sufficient symptom diversity and sample size to support stable EMR construction.
+While we conducted a small-scale English generation experiment, the main dataset remains Chinese due to expert-evaluation constraints, restricting multilingual applicability.
+Moreover, Reddit-derived symptom cues may introduce demographic or cultural skew, although the EMR template and SCID-5-based HDSM are language- and culture-agnostic and can be ported to local clinical corpora.
+Nevertheless, our pipeline is extensible and can be scaled to broader disorder coverage and cross-lingual settings.
+Future work will conduct more experiments and evaluations to quantify the dataset’s impact on model performance and diagnostic reasoning.